986MukeshYadav/Sigma_Web_Development/video 83_JavaScript Interview Questions/problems.md

 7) The Local Storage Manager: You are working on a note-taking app, and you want to implement a function named saveNoteToLocalStorage that takes a note object and saves it to the browser's local storage.

-8) AsyncArrayMapping: Write an asynchronous function that takes an array of numbers and returns a new array of Promises where each number is multiplied by 2 after a delay of 500 milliseconds.
+8) Async Array Mapping: Write an asynchronous function that takes an array of numbers and returns a new array of Promises where each number is multiplied by 2 after a delay of 500 milliseconds.

 9) The Asynchronous Shopper: Imagine you are building an online shopping application.
 Write an asynchronous function called placeOrder that simulates placing an order and returns a promise.
 The promise should resolve with an order confirmation message after a random delay.